christianclark123/Active-Directory/README.md

 ![image](https://github.com/user-attachments/assets/1bfa8815-31fc-4493-afb2-614e40569dc1)

 Now we will configure our ADDC-01 to a domain controller.
-On the Server VM, open Server manager and click Manage -> Add Roles and Features
+On the Server VM, open Server Manager and click Manage -> Add Roles and Features

 ![image](https://github.com/user-attachments/assets/e830d46c-7fb2-4083-a2fd-6c37cce42b09)